usharesoft/appcenter-docs/end-user/en/source/pages/migration/scan-view.rst

 Once you have run a scan, you can view the scan details.

-To view the scans, go to the ``Scans`` tab.
+To view the scans, go to the ``Re-platform`` tab on the ``Migrations`` page.
 All the scans are listed by name.
 If you have run the same scan with the same name, it will appear as Scan <number>.

 .. image:: /images/scan-list.png